 For some people, the lack of commute and freedom to work flexibly has been a blessing, but isolation and new technology have been a real struggle for others.
-Wherever you fall on the spectrum, you must put a structure in place to work as effectively as you can.
+Wherever you fall on the spectrum, it is important to put a structure in place to work as effectively as you can.

 Here are our top five tips for working from home:

-Get into the work mind-set
+Get into the Work Mindset

 One way to help this is by doing small things which help you feel like you are at work.
-For example, it’s essential to get up out of bed and get dressed every day; you might also want to clear the area you work in of anything which distracts you
+For example, it’s essential to get up out of bed and get dressed every day; you might also want to clear the area you work in of anything which distracts you.

-Set a routine that works for you
+Set a Routine that Works for You

-Some people like to have a full morning routine to help them wake up before they start work, others prefer to wake up at the crack of dawn and get going.
+Some people like to have a full morning routine to help them wake up before they start work, while others prefer to wake up at the crack of dawn and get going.
 Whatever it is that makes you feel most productive, work it out and then stick to it.

-Getting fresh air every day is essential for your health and wellbeing.
+Getting fresh air every day is essential for your health and well-being.
 It will help you to have more energy, sleep better, and focus more.
-During these cold and dark January days, it can be hard to persuade yourself to go out, but it will help you cope with working from home so much better.
+During the cold and dark January days, it can be hard to persuade yourself to go out, but it will help you cope with working from home so much better.
 Some people have found that taking meetings over the phone allows them to walk as they do it.

 One of the biggest challenges we have faced due to the pandemic is isolation and limited contact in all aspects of our lives.
 If you were somebody who enjoyed working as part of a sociable and lively team, the move to working alone from home might have been tough.

-Be kind to yourself.
+Be Kind to Yourself

 Finally, don’t be too hard on yourself.
 We are all facing challenges we could never have dreamed of.
 If you are struggling to be productive, or stay positive, it’s completely understandable.
 Take it each day at a time, and set yourself small and achievable goals.
 The pandemic has been really hard on a lot of people but we have worked hard as a society to get through it, and as long as we continue to do what we can to help each other, life will get better again.